-Can you see a city in one day?
-We spent six weeks touring eight countries and, for the most part, we weren't in the same place for more than a night or two.
-Crazy?
-Maybe, but we took advantage of an easy way to see a lot in a short time.
+Can you see the top sights of a city in one day?
+After six weeks touring eight countries and rarely being in the same place for more than a night or two, we have a few tips to share with you.

 How to see a city in a day

 Okay, it's true that when you visit a city, there is WAY too much to see to fit it all into one day.
 Still, it's better to get a taste of what a city has to offer and sample its most popular attractions.

 For first-time visitors who want to get a quickie overview of a city's highlights, there are a few quick and easy ways to accomplish it.
 Which one you choose is mainly dependent on your budget and how much time you have.

 - If you have only a few hours between flights, you can take a private layover tour (here's the list).

 - Seven airports offer free tours (here's the article).